tre3x/FilmEditDetection/README.md

   To get help about the syntax format : `python main.py --help`

 ## MEP Dataset
 The Media Ecology Project's black and white manually annotated video dataset highly resembles the kind of old archival films whose shot boundaries are hard to predict by other computer-based cut detection tools.
 Hence, the annotated video dataset is very helpful in training the deep learning models used in this tool and making the prediction of shot boundaries in other archival films.
-The annotated dataset is made possible with the efforts of [Mark J. Williams](https://faculty-directory.dartmouth.edu/mark-j-williams), [John P. Bell](https://itc.dartmouth.edu/people/john-p-bell), and the students from Dartmouth College and University of Chicago:
+The annotated dataset is made possible with the efforts of [Mark J. Williams](https://faculty-directory.dartmouth.edu/mark-j-williams), [John P. Bell](https://itc.dartmouth.edu/people/john-p-bell), and students from Dartmouth College and University of Chicago:
 - Yangqiao Lu, University of Chicago
 - Emily Hester, Dartmouth College
 - Elijah Czysz, Dartmouth College